Apayauq Reitan

 Apayauq Reitan is an Iñupiaq dog musher from Norway.
 She participated in the 2019 Iditarod as a rookie, finishing in 28th place in 12 days, 5 hours, 15 minutes, and 17 seconds.
 She also ran the Yukon Quest that year, also as a rookie.
 In 2022, she became the first openly transgender woman to compete in the Iditarod.
 She is a citizen of both Norway and the United States.

+She is the subject of Apayauq, a 2023 short documentary film by Zeppelin Zeerip.
+The film won the Audience Award for Best Short Film at the 2023 Inside Out Film and Video Festival.